btholt/complete-intro-to-react-v5/lessons/context.md

 </label>;
 ```

 - This looks relatively similar to hooks, right?
-I should because it works the same!
+It should because it works the same!
 - Now try changing the theme and navigating to a pet page.
 Notice the theme is consistent!
 The theme is kept between pages because it's kept at the App level and App is never unmounted so its state persists between route changes.
-- You can multiple layers of context.
-If I wrapped SearchParams in its own `Provider` (in addition to the one that already exists), the SearchParams context would read from that because it's the closet one whereas Details would read from the top level one because it's the only one.
+- You can have multiple layers of context.
+If I wrapped SearchParams in its own `Provider` (in addition to the one that already exists), the SearchParams context would read from that because it's the closest one whereas Details would read from the top level one because it's the only one.

 That's it for context!
 Something like theming would be perfect for context.
 It's for app-level data.
 Everything else should be boring-ol' state.